Taiwan

 news.yahoo.com/china-taiwan-really-simple-guide-142542268.html

 Reuters, 2022-11-27: Tsai had tried to frame the elections as more than just a local vote, saying the world is watching how Taiwan defends its democracy amid tensions with China...
 But her strategy failed to win public support.
 Bloomberg, 2022-11-26: Taiwan Counts Votes in Elections Set to Shape Presidential Race ; Expert: The winners of elections will have a say in who get picked to in the subsequent presidential elections Washington Post, 2022-11-23: Despite consistent prodding from Washington, however, Taipei is also not nationalistic enough in the sense that it hasn’t engaged in the kind of military preparation necessary to deter an attack.
 Its political leaders are reluctant to reduce their dependence on U.S. protection Wall Street Journal, 2022-11-23: ...the persistent fecklessness of Taiwanese government's defense policy, whose bottom line is that the island should be defended by others while Taiwan's youth can continue to play video games.◆ Economist, 2022-11-24: Where might conflict flare up in 2023?
-Keep an eye on Taiwan and the South China Sea—and the Himalayas full text
+Keep an eye on Taiwan and the South China Sea—and the Himalayas

 "Taiwan's midterms"